SlicerDMRI/whitematteranalysis/README.md

      cd VTK-build/Wrapping/Python
      python setup.py install

-###3.
+###4.
 Install WhiteMatterAnalysis into your python in the standard way.

      cd whitematteranalysis
      python setup.py install

-###4.
+###5.
 Test the installation.
+Change to another directory (outside of whitematteranalysis).
 Run python, then:

     >>> import whitematteranalysis as wma

 This will produce errors if the required packages are not found.

-###5.
+###6.
 Scripts for performing data analyses are located in whitematteranalysis/bin.

-###6.
+###7.
 Please see the wiki for usage instructions.
 https://github.com/ljod/whitematteranalysis/wiki